engtuncay/engtuncay.github.io/web-css/tw-sizing.md

 min-w-min  | min-width: min-content;
 min-w-max  | min-width: max-content;

-- Usage

-Set the minimum width of an element using the min-w-0 or min-w-full utilities.
+- Basic Usage : Set the minimum width of an element using the min-w-0 or min-w-full utilities.

 ```html
 <div class="w-24 min-w-full ...">